Don’t let finances get in the way of taking an inspiring workshop.

 Scholarships are a unique and supportive way of commemorating contributors to arts education.
 The New Roads Scholarship was established to encourage exploration of new sculptural media for artistic expression using different materials.
 The Vinnie Ream Scholarship commemorates the achievements of women sculptors in the U.S. The Gordon Marshall Scholarship is intended for local youth to participate in hands-on workshops.
 The David Sterling and Trow and Holden Scholarships are available for students in financial need.

 Memorial scholarships provide opportunities for aspiring sculptors.
 The Nina and Anthony D’Amore Scholarship, for mature and/or minority sculptors, was established by the family of B. Amore, Founder, in honor of their parents who were lifetime supporters of the Arts.
-Other scholarships honor the sculpture legacies of Steven J. Mestyan, Jr.; Mathieu J. Poster; Robert Sindorf and Patrick Farrow.
+Mary Beth Gutkowski Scholarship is available to serious students of sculpture who want to further their study of the human figure with professional artists and artisans in Italy.
+Other scholarships honor the sculpture legacies of Steven J. Mestyan, Jr.; Mathieu J. Poster; Robert Sindorf, Patrick Farrow, and Gary Haven Smith.

-To apply for a scholarship, please submit up to 10 images of your work, resume/biography, evidence of financial need and a statement of how this will impact your development as an artist by April 20th.
-Recipients will be advised by May 4th.
+To apply for a scholarship, please submit up to 10 images of your work, resume/biography, evidence of financial need and a statement of how this will impact your development as an artist by April 20, 2020.